DiscountJoe/BIT4444_Project/README.md

 # BIT4444_Project
 Term project for BIT4444

-This project is made of LOVE AND PEACE!
+This project is made of LOVE AND PEACE, and that's tea, sis!